cssigniter/gutenbee/readme.txt

 7. Tabs or Accordions, group your content the way you want.

 == Changelog ==
+= 2.3.2 =
+* Added link in image block.
+* Update Container block to work on WordPress 5.4
+* Added the ability to rearrange columns within the container block.
+* Fix container and column block hover controls from being inaccessible.

+= 2.3.1 =
+* Skipped.

+* Added New buttons block.
 = 2.3.0 =
 * Added New buttons block.
 * Added background overlay option for the container block.